-Of course, if you have trackable links in play, you’ll be able to track sales numbers, conversion rates, and average order values.
+Of course, if you have trackable links in play, you’ll be able to track KPIs like sales numbers, conversion rates, and average order values.
 Knowing your goals beforehand will help you identify the right ambassadors to help you attain those goals.

 2. Find and recruit your ambassadors

-Since you’re creating a social-centric program, start searching for ambassadors on the social media accounts that your audience uses the most.
+Since you’re creating a social-centric program, start searching for potential ambassadors on the social media platforms that your audience uses the most.
 Identify people who have already tagged your brand in related posts, used branded hashtags to share your products, or mentioned your brand in a positive light.
 Check their posting style to ensure that it aligns with yours, and their audience engagement rate to see if it is a good fit.

 You could also check influencer and ambassador databases for information on pre-vetted social media personalities’ engagement and reach.